Three Trading Types and How They Influence the Market

 To this end, the collective Dabblers’ efforts may affect the way price plays out in a way Pros look to exploit.
 In our above example, an array of Dabblers may push price to lower lows, while Pros simply wait for their efforts to result in oversold conditions against which they look to buy.

 Overall, dabbling implies a lack of application, and Dabbler traders may indeed be the type who are looking for ‘quick fixes’ rather than sustained effort.
 Dabbling as a trader can be particularly risky when pairing a lack of knowledge with a higher average frequency.
-Therefore, using a risk-free demo account such as the one provided by IG, where traders can build experience, experiment with various strategies, and understand why a setup went wrong – without taking a painful hit to the wallet – is a useful first step into ‘live’ trading.
-Open an IG demo account today.
+Therefore, using a risk-free demo account, where traders can build experience, experiment with various strategies, and understand why a setup went wrong – without taking a painful hit to the wallet – is a useful first step into ‘live’ trading.

 The hobbyist trader